What is a Nuclear Medicine Examination?

 Vasotec Renal Scan

-- Make sure to drink plenty of water before the exam.
+- Drink plenty of water before the exam.

 Hepatobiliary Scan

-- Should an IV extravasation occur; ice or cold compresses are applied immediately and hot compresses may be used there after.
-Elevation is indicated if volume is more than 10cc’s.
-Acetaminophen, ibuprofen, or aspirin may be taken for discomfort.
-If symptoms persist more than 48 hours after procedure then contact your ordering provider’s office or the Outpatient Diagnostic Center.
+- If IV extravasation occurs (leakage of fluid into surrounding tissue), cold compresses will be applied immediately.
+Hot compresses may be used afterward and the area may be elevated if necessary.
+Over-the-counter medications such as acetaminophen, ibuprofen, or aspirin may be taken for discomfort.
+If symptoms persist longer than 48 hours, contact your ordering provider or the Outpatient Diagnostic Center.

-If you have any questions, please call one of our Outpatient Diagnostic Centers.
+If you have questions, please contact one of our Outpatient Diagnostic Centers.